safernandez666/Kong-API-Manager/README.md

 ### Prometheus + Grafana

 Prometheus to store the data and Grafana to visualize it.
 Add the plugin.

 <p align="center">
 <img src="screenshots/Plugin.png" width="600" >
 </p>

-Ingress on Grafana on [http://localhost:3000](http://localhost:3000) with Username: admin and Password: admin
+Ingress on Grafana on [http://localhost:3000](http://localhost:3000) with Username: admin and Password: admin.
 Import data from prometheus.
 The docker is prometheus on port 9090.

 <p align="center">
 <img src="screenshots/Prometheus_1.png" width="600" >